MS8642/data_analysis_techniques/README.md

 Made a good start in the app, managed to create a side panel with the possibility of a .csv data upload.
 DT library - helps to show data nicely in the app.
 Perhaps a working window when the data is uploaded will be useful
+# 30/03/2026
+Now the app can help the user to select which variables to analyse.